 Your doe will likely have some vaginal discharge when she comes into heat.

-You may notice it just on her “lady parts”, but it can also end up on the underside of her tail and tail hair.
+You may notice it just on her vulva, but it can also end up on the underside of her tail and tail hair.
+It will just look like a little mucous, or some slight dried crust.

 Our girls are all relatively quiet (unless they are separated from the herd or wanting bananas!).
 However, during heat cycles, does will many times become more vocal.